arnaud-moncel/3DFaceWebGL/README.md

 3DFaceWebGL
 ===========

-Make a webGL rendering of a 3D mesh with Coke Torrance
+Make a webGL rendering of a 3D mesh with Cook Torrance